 Although heat is in the name, you can use a heat pump for cooling.
-It works by transferring heat instead of making it (unlike furnaces) which is why it can be used as a dual function unit.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are similar in terms of energy efficiency.
-Just look at these two high quality units from Lennox.
+It works by moving heat instead of making it (the way a furnace does) which is why it also is used as a two way unit.
+It's true that heat pumps can be very efficient, but also know that most air conditioners are similar in terms of their efficiency.
+Just look at these two high quality systems from Lennox.

 XC25 Air Conditioner